27-29 September 2024

 Getúlio Vargas Memorial

-Speaking of Vargas, I left the Catete unsure how history and Brazilians viewed Vargas.
-So I took the opportunity to visit the Getúlio Vargas Memorial.
+Speaking of Vargas, I left the Catete unsure how history and Brazilians viewed him.
+So I took the opportunity to visit the Getúlio Vargas Memorial near Flamingo Park.

 This small museum does an excellent job in explaining the timeline of Vargas’ rise to the presidency (in office 1930-1945 and 1951-1954) his good works, his failings, and his eventual fall and suicide.
 The displays are also in English.

 Vargas did rule as a “dictator” for many years.
-However, he was responsible for the passage of many important reforms, supporting the allies during World War II, building infrastructure including the domestic airport and the lookout and Christ the Redeemer, and advancing many benefits for the people and labor.
+However, he was responsible for the passage of many important reforms, supported the allies during World War II, built infrastructure including the domestic airport and the lookout and Christ the Redeemer, and advanced many benefits for people and labor.

 Vargas and FDR, 1943